Bridging the creative industries and the academy.

 Central’s Archive draws on a series of specialist collections that chronicles the history of Royal Central School of Speech and Drama since inception in 1906.
 As well as artefacts relating to corporate business, we hold correspondence, costumes, ephemera, magazines, newspaper cuttings, newsletters, photographs, posters, programmes and publicity.
 Our archive documents the history of Royal Central but we also hold specialist collections donated by performers and individual collectors such as the Beatrice Lillie Collection and the Bruce Kirle Collection.
 Access to the collection is by appointment during Library opening times.
 For further information contact Collections@cssd.ac.uk

 View profiles of the students on this course.
-Click on each student to see to their CV.
+Click on each student to find out more about them.

 For further details on both these options, contact firstname.lastname@example.org